tyleretters/lordsofthepit.com/_posts/2023-03-29-lengtrippinglordshaus.md

 **Part Two: The Return Trip (Thursday)**

 *“But I’ll live Forever
-Questions Curse Me, Why?”* - Electric Wizard
+Questions Curse Me, Why?”* -Electric Wizard

 The trip was shorter than I remembered.
 It mattered little, Brother Andrew drove as always, and commented on the rush of familiarity as we turned left into Kilbuck Creek.
 Two years evaporated in an instant.
 We were once again where we were before.
 As if nothing changed.
 But all of us changed.
 We are all so different.
 Older?
 Stranger.
 Time is kinder to Librarians than it is to Lords, but no amount of prior tribulation can smother the luminescence of friendship in familiar faces.
 We were among the earlier arrivals on Thursday, but there was no shortage of welcoming embraces.